While Your Camper is Here

 Phone calls: Campers may not make or receive phone calls.
 If you would like to hear how your camper is doing, you may call our office and request that your camper’s Unit Director call you back.
 In special circumstances, arrangements can be made for you to talk to your camper’s counselor or to the Camp Advisor, whose duties are to help campers and staff with any problems or issues.
 Please make sure your camper understands that he/she will not be allowed to call home.
 Saying otherwise causes distress and contradicts camp policy.
 Campers may not bring cellular phones to camp.

-Email: YMCA Camp Hi-Rock has a relationship with Bunk1, a third party who will provide email services for our camper parents.
-Through Bunk1, parents can send one-way email to their campers quickly and easily.
+Email: YMCA Camp Hi-Rock has a partnership with Bunk1, a third party who will provide email services for our camper parents.
+Through Bunk1, parents can send email to their campers quickly and easily with the option to send a “bunk reply” to your camper which they can write on and return to the office.
 Emails will be distributed in the same fashion as regular mail.
-All emails sent before 9am each day will be processed and distributed that afternoon.
+All emails sent before 10am each day will be processed and distributed that afternoon.
 Detailed information on Bunk1 will be sent out in the spring; you can learn more by visiting the Bunk1 website.